entuland/rhotator/README.md

 [matrix] https://github.com/entuland/lua-matrix

+# Main features

+- for `facedir` and `colorfacedir` nodes:
+  - rotate any  node in a predictable manner regardless its current rotation
+  - **rotation memory**: optionally, place any new node with the same rotation as the last rotated node (see [Chat commands](#chat-commands) section)

+- for `wallmounted` and `colorwallmounted` nodes:
+  - cycle through valid rotations in the same way as the built-in screwdriver would

 # Why yet another screwdriver?

 The default screwdriver included in minetest_game, as well as any other screwdriver mod I have found, operate differently depending on the node's direction and rotation.
 This means that any given click on a node may produce different results which you cannot predict at a glance.